bibleexchange/church_ministry__textbook/en/1001_our-response-to-leadership.md

 ## Leaders are established by God

 Daniel 2:21 teaches that God is the one who establishes government leaders in this world.
-There is no authority, unless it comes from God (Romans 13:1-2).
+There is no authority, unless it comes from God (Rom.
+13:1-2).
 God is the one who has given leaders to the church to help us grow in Christ (Eph.
 4:11).

 ## Do not blindly follow all leaders